scylladb/scylladb/docs/dev/service_levels.md

 ### Workload types

 It's possible to declare a workload type for a service level, currently out of three available values:
- 1. unspecified - generic workload without any specific characteristics; default
+ 1. NULL - unspecified workload without any characteristics; default
  2. interactive - workload sensitive to latency, expected to have high/unbounded concurrency, with dynamic characteristics, OLTP;
     example: users clicking on a website and generating events with their clicks